-The Community Infrastructure Levy (CIL) Process
+The Community Infrastructure Levy (CIL) process

-The main steps in the CIL process, including what forms should be submitted and when
+The main steps in the CIL process, including what forms should be submitted and when.

-Please read all of the steps carefully:
+Please read all of the steps carefully.

 Step 1

-When submitting a planning application for CIL Form 1: Additional CIL Information, otherwise your application will be deemed invalid.
+For certain types of planning application, you must complete and send us the CIL Form 1: Additional CIL Information.
+If you do not, your application will be deemed invalid.

-, you must complete and send us theThe information supplied on CIL form one will help us determine whether or not CIL is payable, and if it is, calculate a provisional CIL amount.
-See the guidance about the CIL form one for supplementary guidelines on completing the form.
+The information supplied on CIL form one will help us determine whether or not CIL is payable, and if it is, calculate a provisional CIL amount.
+You can read the planning portal's guidance on CIL form one for guidelines on completing the form.

 If your planning application is identified as liable, you will be notified by the Development Contributions Team.